-Effective as of 1 September 2021
+Effective as of 22 February 2023

 It applies to your use of:

-From now on, we'll collectively call these the "Spotify Service".
+From now on, we'll collectively call these the 'Spotify Service'.

 From time to time, we may develop new or offer additional services.
 They'll also be subject to this Policy, unless stated otherwise when we introduce them.

 This Policy is not...

 Key information about your personal data is right here in this Policy.
 However, you might want to take a look at our other privacy resources and controls: